siddu015/siddu015/README.md

 ## Introduction

-Welcome to Srinath Reddy's Portfolio!
-This repository showcases the projects, articles, and other content created by Srinath Reddy.
+Welcome to My Portfolio!
+This repository showcases the projects, articles, and other content created by me.
 Here, you'll find a collection of software engineering projects, insightful articles, and various resources related to web development, AI & Data Science, and more.

 ## About Me